London City Airways

-London City Airways was an airline in the United Kingdom which was founded in 1986 by British Midland to operate from London City Airport.
+London City Airways was an airline in the United Kingdom which was founded in 1986 by British Midland Airways to operate from London City Airport.

 History

-The company was incorporated in 1986 as Eurocity Express.
-Operations began in the summer of 1987 from its base at London City Airport to Amsterdam, Brussels and Paris using two de Havilland Canada Dash 7.
+The airline was incorporated in 1986 as Eurocity Express Ltd. as a British Midland Airways fully-owned subsidiary.
+Operations began in the autumn of 1987 from London City Airport to Amsterdam, Brussels and Paris using two de Havilland Canada Dash 7.
 Together with Brymon Airways, with whom it competed directly on the Paris route, the airline was responsible for launching operations from the newly constructed airport.
-A summer schedule to Jersey and weekend ad hoc charters were added later.
+A summer schedule to Jersey and weekend ad hoc charters were added later on.